AP source: MLB owners approve plan to start season in July

 Spring training would start in early to mid-June, a person familiar with the decision told The Associated Press.
 The person spoke on condition of anonymity because details of the plan were not announced.

-Each team would play about 82 regular-season games, most against opponents in its own division with interleague matchups limited to AL East vs. NL East, AL Central vs. NL Central and AL West vs. NL West.
+Each team would play about 82 regular-season games: against opponents in its own division plus interleague matchups limited to AL East vs. NL East, AL Central vs. NL Central and AL West vs. NL West.

 Postseason play would be expanded from 10 clubs to 14 by doubling wild cards in each league to four.